 MIDS monitors thousands of sites worldwide every 15 minutes to map the data flow of the Internet.
 Statistical analyses of this data to determine network performance form the basis for their Matrix Internet Quality (MIQ) products.
 Only a small fraction of the information capable of being provided by MIQ is used in this public ratings page.

 NetSizer provides daily and monthly statistics on the size and growth of the Internet, including the number of computer hosts in the public Internet by top level domain and by second level domain.
 NetSizer also provides statistics on Internet penetration by country measured in terms of the number of hosts and Internet users.
 A separate report on the overall Internet quality presents results of active measurements to a set of about 100 URLs considered by Telcordia to be representative of the entire Internet.
-Telcordia's methodology is described here, and Sam Weerahandi is the contact for any further questions or information.
+Sam Weerahandi was the contact for this tool.